pallets/flask/docs/templating.rst

 Registering Filters
 -------------------

-If you want to register your own filters in Jinja2 you have two ways to do that.
+If you want to register your own filters in Jinja you have two ways to do that.
 You can either put them by hand into the :attr:`~flask.Flask.jinja_env` of the application or use the :meth:`~flask.Flask.template_filter` decorator.